 The fear of the Lord.
 I am consistently amazed how Scripture builds upon itself.
-After all God’s creative acts, you’d think man would find it easy to be in such awe of God that he’d obey without any hesitation.
+After all God’s creative acts, you’d think a man would find it easy to be in such awe of God that he’d obey without any hesitation.
 All it took was a serpent armed with some questions.
 All we needed was a piece of fruit, something out of reach according to God’s instruction.
-Man was quick to trade all he knew for all he didn’t know—ignorance for wisdom, fear for security, choice for comfort.
+The man was quick to trade all he knew for all he didn’t know—ignorance for wisdom, fear for security, choice for comfort.
 The fear of the Lord becomes more instructive, doesn’t it?

 For centuries man has traded the known for the unknown.

 The unknown of his own way at the expense of promised blessing.

 The unknown of his choices at the expense of security in righteousness.

 The unknown of uncertain fear at the expenses of designed comfort.